Is N-tier architecture still relevant in the public cloud?

 Option 1: A “private” Public Cloud Subnet

-Some Infrastructure-as-a-Service (IaaS) providers will provision services with a private cloud network attached (eg, AWS) or one is available on demand (eg, Rackspace).
-This is not an encrypted network, but it does allow internal communications between servers, separated from other tenancies by VLAN.
+Some Infrastructure-as-a-Service (IaaS) providers will provision services with a private network attached (eg, AWS) or one is available on demand (eg, Rackspace).
+This is not an encrypted network, but it does allow internal communications between servers, separated from other tenancies by VLAN or similar technology.
 It’s your own subnet to use as you wish.
 You can transfer data between servers within the same private cloud network, without fear of another cloud tenants sharing the same subnet (cloud vendor security incidents not withstanding).

 There’s nothing stopping you deploying three subnets, placing servers within each one, and calling those subnets your Presentation, Logic and Data tiers.
 That may be helpful in large deployments, but for most it will be an unnecessary complication because the hosts still manage the security policy.